rauhbein/haspocproofs/README.md

 ## FURTHER COMMENTS

-The proof itself should complete in about 20-30 minutes depending on the hardware used.
-Most lemmas are proven in a few seconds while some bigger lemmas may take 2-3 minutes.
+The proof itself completes in about 30 minutes on an unvirtualized machine with 8 cores and 32GiB of RAM.
+Most lemmas are proven in a few seconds while some bigger lemmas may take significantly longer.
 Clearly, we haven't optimized the proofs for speed.

 In a few parts of the proof we were assisted by Thomas Tuerk, who provided some improved definitions and lemmas.
 These parts are marked accordingly.